 Admission to all three programs requires teachers to submit transcripts, a copy of their teaching license, and a resume.
 The university prefers applicants with a 3.0 GPA at the undergraduate level.

-Slippery Rock University of Pennsylvania is regionally accredited by the Middle States Association of Colleges and Schools (MSACS).
+Slippery Rock University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
 Slippery Rock’s College of Education is fully accredited by the National Council for Accreditation of Teacher Education (NCATE).

 24. University of Central Missouri